 This is a good option for a traveler because you’re not limited by location, and you can keep on earning to your heart’s content.

 Click here to apply to VIPKid!
-Or check out a variety of alternatives below:
+Or a variety of alternatives below:

 UserTesting is NOT a full replacement for a full time job.
 And it’s not a source of passive income either.
 UserTesting IS a nice way to make some extra cash while you’re traveling, or to start a travel fund that doesn’t come out of your regular paychecks.